What Makes a Multi-Vendor Marketplace Fundamentally Different from a Regular E-Commerce App?

 Marketplace owners do not want manual chaos hidden behind a beautiful interface.
 They need infrastructure that can scale supply, protect quality, automate payouts, and surface the data needed to make better decisions.

-At Dreambit, we help you with multi-vendor marketplace development that people trust and return to.
+At Dreambit, we help you build multi-vendor marketplaces that people trust and return to.